CLRX/CLRX-mirror/doc/GcnTimings.md

 ### Instruction scheduling

+* if many wavefront executed in single CU (if many wavefronts) then scalar, vector and data-share, memory (???) execution units can run independently (parallely) way, achieving many instructions per cycles.
 * between any integer V_ADD\*, V_SUB\*, V_FIRSTREADLINE_B32, V_READLANE_B32 operation
 and any scalar ALU instruction is 16-cycle delay.
 Masked if more waves than 4*CUs
 * any conditional jump directly that checks VCCZ or EXECZ after instruction that changes